Python-GIS-book/site/source/back-matter/md/glossary.md

 IDE
   See {term}`Integrated Development Environment`.

+Immutable
+  A data type that can be modified after being defined.
+In reality, things are a bit more complicated, but this is sufficient for our purposes.
+Opposite of {term}`Mutable`.

 Index
   A number indicating the location of a specific value stored in Python lists or tuples.
 The first index value of list is always 0.